-NIDCR staff were consulted during the initial phase of this concept development.
-Public comments specific for this concept were solicited on NIDCR website from August 4-September 5, 2017.Back to top
+Other NIDCR program and executive staff were consulted during the planning of this concept.
+Public comments were solicited by NIDCR from August 4 - September 5, 2017.Back to top

-This initiative is aligned with the NIDCR Strategic Plan 2014-2019, Goals 1 and 2, “Support the best science to improve dental, oral, and craniofacial health” and “Enable precise and personalized oral health care through research,” respectively.
-Specifically, the initiative aligns with objectives 1-2, 1-3, and 2-1 that “Promote development and use of comprehensive, interoperable databases and informatics resources to advance prevention, diagnosis, and treatment of dental, oral, and craniofacial diseases”, “Conduct translational and clinical investigations to improve dental, oral, and craniofacial health,” and “Support research toward precise classification, prevention, and treatment of dental, oral, and craniofacial health and disease.”Back to top
+This initiative is aligned with Goal 1 of the NIDCR Strategic Plan 2014-2019: “Support the best science to improve dental, oral, and craniofacial health”; specifically, Objective 1-1 (“Enable basic research to advance knowledge of dental, oral, and craniofacial health”) and Objective 1-2 (“Promote development and use of comprehensive, interoperable databases and informatics resources to advance prevention, diagnosis, and treatment of dental, oral, and craniofacial diseases”).

 This initiative is also well aligned with NIH’s growing emphasis on data science and computational biology.Back to top